DarkTwinge/Brotato-BalanceMod/README.md

 * Chopper, Harpoon Gun, and Sniper Gun get minor buffs+nerfs.

 ### Items
-Tons of items receive small buffs or nerfs: overall a wider variety items are worth buying more often, and the strongest give less power for their cost.
+Tons of items receive small buffs or nerfs: overall more items are useful in more situations, and the strongest give less power for their cost.
 Note that the goal is not to make everything equally strong; there is still plenty of variance and build-specific decision-making.
 Some highlights:

 * Tardigrade is no longer wasted by Bloody Hand/Donation.
 * Ricochet is now friendlier with already-piercing weapons.